 User flows and wireframes act as guiding blueprints, ensuring clarity in project scope and functionality upfront.
 This minimizes the likelihood of costly revisions and rework during development, ultimately leading to reduced development cost creep and overall product costs.

 Let’s dive in and decode this fancy way of saying “budget overruns.”
 Development cost creep refers to the tendency for project costs to gradually increase over time beyond the initially estimated or budgeted amount.
 It often occurs due to various factors such as scope changes, unexpected challenges, delays, or inefficiencies during the development process.
 As the project progresses, new requirements may emerge, technologies may evolve, or unanticipated complications may arise, all of which can contribute to higher costs than initially anticipated.
 Development cost creep can pose significant challenges to project managers and stakeholders, leading to budget overruns and potentially jeopardizing the project’s success.
 But what increases the chances of development cost creep at times?
 We have a definitive answer: poorly done or absent wireframes and user flows.
+Skipping steps in the UX design process, such as thorough planning and visualization, increases the risk of cost creep by allowing misalignments and missed requirements to go unnoticed until later stages.

 Wireframes, developed early in a project after the research stage (competitors analysis, UX audit, etc.), depict the layout and functionality without design elements, serving as blueprints for stakeholders to validate structure before detailed work.
 User flows outline user pathways through diagrams, aiding in understanding visitor interactions and improving the overall experience.
-Now, before proceeding with how to save a project from cost creep by utilizing the two, let’s review some numbers:
+Creating user flows with a user flows focus is essential, as it ensures the design prioritizes user goals and user actions, considering varied user paths and behaviors.

 Website visitors often leave within 10–20 seconds, but those with a clear purpose stay longer.

 Designing an app without a wireframe is like embarking on a road trip without a map.
 This initial step serves as a skeleton, helping stakeholders understand how the app, website, or final product will look, including screen layout, navigation bars, interactive elements, and other UI/UX components.
+Wireframes can also be used to create a basic user flow chart or flow chart, which visually maps out the user interface and navigation, making it easier to design and link screens for a clear understanding of user journeys.

 A clear wireframe gives designers room to iterate, incorporating feedback without distracting them with too many visual design details.
+Wireframes are especially useful for mapping out mobile screens and simplifying complex processes, as they help visualize interactions and workflows even on small devices and across different departments.

 Mapping out the user journey is essential to creating a user flow.
 It involves identifying the different touchpoints along the way and understanding how the consumer interacts with each one.
 This can be done by conducting user research, analyzing data, and creating user personas.